History of Berliner FC Dynamo (2004–present): Success in the Regionalliga Nordost (2021–2022)

 BFC Dynamo recruited defender Sebastian Hertner during the winter break.
 He had played for FC Erzgebirge Aue in the 2.
 Bundesliga and had most recently played for Türkgücü München in the 3.
 Liga.
 BFC Dynamo saw a very large influx of club members in 2021.
 It was the club with the largest increase in membership of all clubs in Berlin during the year, excluding Hertha BSC and 1.
 FC Union Berlin.
 The number of club members had increased by 51 percent in 2021.
+The number of club members would eventually reach 2,148 by 30 June 2022.
+That compares with membership numbers as low as 150 to 200 in the early 1990s.
 The team started with a number of victories after the winter break.
 BFC Dynamo was set to play SV Lichtenberg 47 away in the 26th matchday on 25 February 2022.
-Players of both teams made a statement against the war that had broken out in Ukraine and a minute's silence was held before the match.
+Players of both teams made a statement against the Russian Invasion of Ukraine and a minute's silence was held before the match.
 BFC Dynamo lost the match 1–0 away.
 It was the team's fourth loss of the season.
 BFC Dynamo defeated Chemnitzer FC 1–3 away in the 31st matchday on 2 April 2022.
 Andor Bolyki, Christian Beck and Matthias Steinborn scored one goal each in the match.
 The team was now 10 points ahead of second-placed VSG Altglienicke, 11 points ahead of third-placed 1.
 FC Lokomotive Leipzig and 11 points ahead of fourth-placed FC Carl Zeiss Jena, with two matches more played than 1.
 FC Lokomotive Leipzig.
 But then followed a slight descline.
 BFC Dynamo was defeated 1–2 at home by FC Carl Zeiss Jena in the 33rd matchday on 10 April 2022.
 The team then played a 1–1 draw against VfB Auerbach in the following matchday on 17 April 2022.
-The lead was now 6 points over second-placed FC Carl Zeiss Jena, with four matchdays left to play, inclucing difficult matches against Berliner AK 07 and VSG Altglienicke.
-BFC Dynamo lost more points to FSV Union Fürtstenwalde on the 36th matchday.
-However, the lead was still 6 points over second-placed FC Carl Zeiss jena, with only two matchdays left to play.
+The lead was now only 6 points over second-placed FC Carl Zeiss Jena, with four matchdays left to play, inclucing difficult matches against Berliner AK 07 and VSG Altglienicke.
+Two wins were needed.
+BFC Dynamo lost more points to FSV Union Fürstenwalde on the 36th matchday.
+However, the lead was still 6 points over second-placed FC Carl Zeiss Jena, with only two matchdays left to play.
 BFC Dynamo also had the best goal difference in the league by far.
 BFC had a goal difference of 51, compared to 36 for FC Carl Zeiss Jena.
 FC Carl Zeiss Jena thus only had a theoretical chance to push BFC Dynamo off the top.
 BFC Dynamo lost 1–2 at home to Berliner AK 07 in the penultimate matchday on 7 May 2022.
 However, the team came back with a 2–4 win away over VSG Altglienicke in the last matchday on 15 May 2022.
 BFC Dynamo eventually finished the 2021-21 Regionalliga Nordost in first place and had finally captured its first ever Regionalliga title.
-Christian Beck became the best goalkeeper in the league with 23 goals.
+Christian Beck became the league top goalscorer with 23 goals.
 BFC Dynamo was now ready for play-offs to the 3.
 Liga, where the team would face VfB Oldenburg from Regionalliga Nord.